drphld/SmartThings-HTTP-Online-Sensor/README.md

 # SmartThings-HTTP-Online-Sensor
-A SmartThings device handler that regularly GETs an HTTP endpoint.
+A SmartThings device handler that regularly GETs an HTTP endpoint, including local network addresses.
 It reveals a status of OFFLINE or ONLINE.

 ## Background